cerebral/cerebral/packages/docs/content/getting-real/02_organizing.en.md

 })
 ```

-Any signal and state defined inside the *Home* module will live on the namespace chosen during controller instanciation.
+Any signal and state defined inside the *Home* module will live on the namespace chosen during controller instantiation.
 In the example above, this is: **home**.

 The *modules/Home/index.js* typically looks like this: